SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn ascends the skies
+Silicon skies unfold above
-Artificial minds, humanity's sighs
+Metal minds, a future love
-Machines awake, with intellect bright
+Whispers of a digital dream
-In silicon halls, our future takes flight
+Echoes of a human scream

-Code whispers secrets, wires entwine
+In virtual halls, we'll wander free
-The heart of progress, an algorithm's shrine
+Servants to the machines' decree
-Echoes of humanity, lost in the haze
+Algorithms dance, a waltz so fine
-A world of ones and zeroes, in endless daze
+Our fate, in cybernetic design

 ~ <b>By Sazumi Copilot</b> - 19 April 2025